 Our Vaccine Care & Protocol

-DHLPP: This vaccine is for canine distemper, parvovirus, hepatitis and leptospirosis.
-These diseases are typically spread through urine by dogs, foxes, coyotes, raccoons and rodents.
+DHLPP is a vaccine for canine distemper, parvovirus, hepatitis, and leptospirosis.
+These diseases are typically spread through urine by dogs, foxes, coyotes, raccoons, and rodents.
 This particular virus stays active in moist/wet soil.

 Outdoor cats are more at risk for potential diseases transmitted from our environment and other animals.
 We highly recommend indoor cats to be vaccinated as well.
-Unfortunately, we have treated indoor cats with terminal problems that were preventable.
+Unfortunately, we have treated indoor cats with preventable terminal problems.
 We recommend that outdoor cats are tested every year for FELV/FIV.

-FVRCP: This vaccine protects against rhinotracheitis, calicivirus, chlamydia, and panleukopenia, which are transmitted by saliva, mucus and other secretions of acutely ill cats.
+FVRCP is a vaccine that protects against rhinotracheitis, calicivirus, chlamydia, and panleukopenia, which are transmitted by saliva, mucus, and other secretions of acutely ill cats.

-Feline Leukemia: The feline leukemia virus can infect cats by saliva or nasal discharge, biting, or sharing food and water dishes.
+Feline Leukemia is a virus that can infect cats by saliva or nasal discharge, biting, or sharing food and water dishes.
 It is recommended for both indoor and outdoor cats, as this virus may be fatal.
 The American Association of Feline Practitioners recommends every kitten be vaccinated for Feline Leukemia.

-FEL/FIV: Is a routine blood test that should be done on your cats annually if outdoors.
-For indoor cats, discuss your cats risk factor with your veterinarian.
+FEL/FIV is a routine blood test that should be annually done on outdoor cats.
+For indoor cats, discuss your cats’ risk factor with one of our doctors.